-After four years of serving as a mentor to his classmates and local high school students, providing tremendous leadership in the classroom and on the football field, and pursuing with dynamic intellect and insatiable curiosity a major in American studies, Michael Haines can say he got the most out of his F&M experience.
+After four years of serving as a mentor to his classmates and local high school students, providing tremendous leadership in the classroom and on the football field and pursuing with dynamic intellect and insatiable curiosity a major in American studies, Michael Haines can say he got the most out of his F&M experience.
 At the College's Commencement ceremony May 10, his contributions as a scholar, leader and athlete earned Mike the 2014 Williamson Medal, the College's most prestigious award for student achievement.
 Mike also won the Sener Prize, which is awarded for outstanding work in American Studies, and was selected for the Phi Beta Kappa honor society.
-Mike will be attending medical school in the fall, and credits his American Studies coursework with giving him "a grounding, a solid reason to go into medicine."
+Of his American Studies coursework, he says, "Those classes just opened my eyes to the structural and cultural inequalities in our society.
+It kind of gave me a grounding, a solid reason to go into medicine."
+Mike will be attending medical school in the fall.

 * denotes member of the Eastern American Studies Association Honor Society

 For 35 years, Professor David Schuyler has challenged his Franklin & Marshall College students to view the subjects of culture and history from multiple perspectives.